KrishnaAggarwal2003/Time-series-Autoencoder/README.md

 # Time-series-Autoencoder
-A simple Autoencoder built in Pytorch to reconstruct a Time-series signal
+A simple Autoencoder model built using Pytorch to reconstruct a Time-series signal having a sampling rate of 500 steps